RubixML/ML/CONTRIBUTING.md

 # Contributing Guidelines
-We believe that our contributors play a meaningful role in bringing easy to use and powerful machine learning tools to the PHP language.
-Please read over the following guidelines so that we can make sure our users continue to get the best we can offer.
+We believe that our contributors play an important and meaningful role in bringing powerful machine learning tools to the PHP language.
+Please read over the following guidelines so that we can ensure that our users continue to get the best experience.

-Never submitted a pull request before?
-Github has a great [howto](https://help.github.com/articles/about-pull-requests/).

 ### Pull Request Checklist
 Here are some things to check off before sending in a pull request

-- The change provides value to Rubix engineers
+- The change provides high value to Rubix engineers
+- The change does not introduce unnecessary complexity
 - Your changes are consistent with our [coding style](#coding-style)
 - Your changes pass [static analysis](#static-analysis)
 - All [unit tests](#unit-testing) pass
 - Does your change require updates to the documentation?
-- Does the CHANGELOG need to be updated?
+- Does an entry to the CHANGELOG need to be added?

+> **Note**: New to pull requests?
+Read the Github [howto](https://help.github.com/articles/about-pull-requests/).

 ### Coding Style
-Rubix follows the PSR-2 coding style.
-Here are a few of the guidelines, however, refer to the [style guide](https://www.php-fig.org/psr/psr-2/) for an exhaustive list.
+Rubix follows the PSR-2 coding style with additional rules.
 For any new file, include a header that contains a title, a short description, any references, and the author and package name.
 If you are making changes to an existing file, you may add your name to the author list under the last entry if you want.

 To run the style checker:
 ```sh